jyang123-bit/Website/_posts/2020-06-23-Notes-cross-reference-historical-events.md

 ---

 <p class="message">
-  <span class="padded-dropcap">A</span> collective of social-economic events & remarkable people in South East Asia and around the world, listed in chronological order.
+  <span class="padded-dropcap">A</span> collective of social-economic events & remarkable people in South East Asia and around the world.
+Listed in chronological order.
 </p>

+### Quote about the society
 > "The way societies evolve is by going from dictatorship to oligarchy to democracy to chaos and back to dictatorship."

 <cite>Plato</cite>---The Republic, 375 BC